Share article:

 SMS also supports multimedia messaging service (MMS) for sending multimedia files like images, audio clips or low-resolution videos.

-How do SMS work?
+How do SMS messages work?

 SMS are not sent directly from one end user to another.
 They run through a short message service center.